 There are a number of reasons why house plants struggle in a bathroom, such as low light, high humidity and varying temperatures.
 However, while many potted house plants struggle to thrive in bathrooms, others do.
 It’s all about finding the right house plants for this challenging environment.

 What’s more, there are many benefits and advantages to keeping house plants in your bathroom besides decoration.
-Some house plants can help to remove bacteria and mould from the air, while others offer simple, homeopathic remedies but which house plants fit the bill best?
+Some house plants can help to remove bacteria and reduce mould in the air, while others offer simple, homeopathic remedies.
+But which house plants best fit the bill?

-For this reason we have produced a small collection of the best house plants that will thrive in bathrooms.
+For this reason, we have compiled this collection of house plants that can thrive in bathrooms.

-The humble spider plant is one of the most commonly found of all house plants, due to its pretty sprawling leaves and the limited amount of care that it requires.
-Place a spider plant just about anywhere and it will grow – even in very low light conditions.
-And like English ivy, spider plants scrub the air around them, eliminating and reducing odours and impurities such as formaldehyde, which is commonly found in most bathroom cleaning products.
+The humble spider plant is one of the most commonly found of all house plants due to its pretty, sprawling leaves and the limited amount of care that it requires.
+Place a spider plant just about anywhere and it stands a very strong chance of growing – even in very low light conditions.
+And like English ivy, spider plants scrub the air around them, eliminating and reducing odours and impurities, such as formaldehyde, which is frequently found in many bathroom cleaning products.

 So there you have it.
-If you’re looking to bring some natural beauty as well as added health benefits to your bathroom you should consider including one or two of these hardy house plants.
+If you want to bring some natural beauty, as well as added health benefits to your bathroom, you should consider including one or two of these hardy house plants.

 Looking for some other ideas to spruce up your bathroom and add a touch of style, class or whatever?
 Contact us today, pick our brains and take advantage of our free, no obligation quotation.